-We conducted simple Monte Carlo experiments in small networks, to compare our approximation with the standard simulation-based Monte Carlo Maximum Likelihood estimator (MC-MLE) (Geyer and Thompson (1992)) and the simpler Maximum Pseudo-Likelihood estimator (MPLE) (Besag (1974)) estimators for ERGMs.
+We conducted simple Monte Carlo experiments in small networks, to compare our approximation with the standard simulation-based Monte Carlo Maximum Likelihood estimator (MC-MLE) (Gever and Thompson (1992)) and the simpler Maximum Pseudo-Likelihood estimator (MPLE) (Besag (1974)) estimators for ERGMs.
 Our approach provides robust estimates, while exhibiting a small bias, which is a well known property of the mean-field approximation.
-In addition, the complexity of our algorithm is quadratic, while the Gibbs Sampler used in MC-MLE can have exponential complexity for some parameter values.
+In addition, the complexity of our algorithm is quadratic in the number of players, while the Gibbs or Metropolis-Hastings samplers used in MC-MLE can converge in a number of steps that is exponential in the number of players squared (the number of links).
+Therefore, while for some parameter values the simulation is practically infeasible, our mean-field approximation is guaranteed to converge to a local maximum.
+To improve on the approximation we restart the iterative variational algorithm several times.
+This step can easily be parallelized, preserving the quadratic time convergence, while the MCMC is intrinsically a sequential algorithm and cannot exploit the parallel architecture of modern computers.
+Finally, while our model can generate dense networks, all the results hold if we allow some sparsity.
+Our technique is thus applicable to empirical applications where the network is moderately sparse.

 We contribute to the literature in several ways.
 First, we provide a structural equilibrium model of network formation that allows estimation using only one (large) network.
 Similar models have appeared in the economics literature, e.g. DePaula et al. (2014), Sheng (2012), Leung (2014), Miyauchi (2012), Chandrasekhar and Jackson (2014), Menzel (2016), Currarini et al. (2009), Christakis et al. (2010), Mele (2017).
-We add to this literature by showing that our network formation model is a potential game and in the long run behaves like an exponential random graph model (Wasserman and Pattison (1996), Frank and Strauss (1986), Snijders (2002)).
-As a consequence, our characterization of the equilibrium networks provides a bridge between the economics/strategic and statistical/random network literatures.9
+We add to this literature by showing that our network formation model extends the potential game characterization of Mele (2017) to undirected networks and in the long run behaves like an exponential random graph model (Wasserman and Pattison (1996), Frank and Strauss (1986), Snijders (2002)).
+As a consequence, our characterization of the equilibrium networks provides a bridge between the economics/strategic and statistical/random network literatures.